 Polyamorous, are we?
 Yes, we are.
 But in hushed tones.

 Polyamory is starting to be common in India.
 It’s described as “consensual, ethical and responsible non-monogamy”.

 The word has been around for ages, but it is only recently it has gained impetus.
-Polyamory falls outside the social norms and culture and is thought of like a licence to cheat but it is rarely so.
+Polyamory falls outside the social norms and culture and is thought of like a license to cheat but it is rarely so.
 Married couples or couples in relationships are polyamorous.

 Ritesh Basu (name changed) a close friend of mine talked of sexual jealousy in an open/polyamorous relationship.
 He is gender fluid bisexual and even though Kolkata has its perks of being supportive and open-minded, there are times when locality people create issues.
 His long hair, quirky clothes do set him apart, easier for bigots to target him.

-New age relationships are hard to fathom for people still basking in the heteronormative, patriarchal value system.
+New-age relationships are hard to fathom for people still basking in the heteronormative, patriarchal value system.
 In India, where everything is seen in a culturally appropriate way and anything else is perverse new-age relationships have indeed come a long way.